Joint Custody and School Decision in Arizona

 School Decisions and Joint Custody in Arizona

-The Arizona Court of Appeals issued a ruling on the issue of the standard of proof the court must apply to determining school placement in Arizona when the parents do not agree.
+The Arizona Court of Appeals issued a ruling on the issue of the standard of proof the court must apply to determine school placement in Arizona when the parents do not agree.
 If a child can be precluded from attending a private religious school solely because one parent objects on religious grounds and if a parent can be required to pay for tuition for a private religious school as a part of the child support obligation in the case of Jordan v The Honorable John Rea.
-Paolla Jordan and Gerald Romine were divorced in 2005 and are the parents of two minor children.
-In the dissolution decree, the court approved their parenting plan and awarded joint legal custody of the children with Jordan receiving child support from Romine.
-Both children attended a private religious school with monthly tuition costs since kindergarten.

-Romine filed a petition to modify child support with the Superior Court in 2007 and Jordan requested a hearing on the matter.
-The court held an evidentiary hearing.
-Romine submitted an updated Affidavit of Financial Information contending he did not believe it was economically feasible for the children to continue attending private school.
-Jordan argued they previously agreed the children would either be home schooled or placed in private school and requested the court include the tuition costs in his child support payments.
+Jordan argued they previously agreed the children would either be home schooled or placed in a private school and requested the court include the tuition costs in his child support payments.
 The court noted the parties entered into a settlement agreement, but there was no mention of the parents’ agreement regarding private school tuition costs in the judge’s child support order.

 The court ordered Romine to pay the private school tuition costs for the children based on the fact the children always attended private school, and neither parent may modify the choice of schooling without the consent of the other parent or a court order.
 Romine appealed the decision to the Arizona Court of Appeals and subsequently filed a petition with the family court to enforce the parenting plan.
 In his petition, Romine argued the Superior Court’s order violated the terms of the parenting plan and violated his constitutional right to freedom of religion in his choice of his children’s religious education.